In just over 100 years, the modern car has evolved from a metal skeleton on wheels to a luxurious cabin that meets every conceivable need. And now?

 Front camera

-Rear view cameras are now an "old thing" when it comes to automotive technology.
-Front cameras will soon become a high-tech feature among the most coveted.
-These cameras will create a 180-degree view of the surrounding environment, allowing for example to brake in the presence of pedestrians close to (the former) blind spots.
-The front-facing cameras will also use night vision, providing drivers with a greater sense of safety and confidence on late night rides.
+Rear view cameras are now “old news” when it comes to automotive technology.
+Front cameras will soon become one of the most sought-after high-tech features.
+These cameras will create a 180-degree view of the surrounding environment, allowing for example braking in the presence of pedestrians close to (the former) blind spots.
+The front cameras will also use night vision, giving drivers a greater sense of safety and confidence during late night outings.

 These and other innovative technologies will push the limits of the automotive industry and offer drivers a safer future.